-150. Minutes of meetings
+163. Minutes of meetings

-- (1) The chairperson must ensure that minutes of meetings of a ward committee are kept. - (2) A ward committee may, for the purpose of sub-rule (1), designate one of its members as the secretary of the committee.
+- (1) The chairperson must ensure that minutes of meetings of the ward committee are kept. - (2) A ward committee may, for the purpose of sub-rule (1), designate one of its members as the secretary of the committee.

-151. Resolutions and recommendations of ward committees
+164. Resolutions and recommendations of ward committees